seanredmond/heniautos/docs/command_line.rst

     Season for beginning of the year (with :option:`-c` generic).
 Choices are one of: summer, fall, winter, spring.
 Default: summer

+.. option:: -E, --use-ephemeris

+    Use ephemeris for data

+.. option:: -e <FILE>, --ephemeris <FILE>

+    Use existing ephemeris file (with :option:`-E`)

 .. option:: -g, --greek-names